fastify/fastify-caching/README.md

 ## Example

-This example shows using the plugin to disable client side caching of all routes.
+This example shows using the plugin to disable client-side caching of all routes.

 ```js